 The legendary Mont Saint Michel, right on the border of Brittany & Normandy in France, was for years on the short list of places I wanted to visit.
 The image of a tiny medieval island, fully accessible only at low tide, with a giant pointy monastery at its peak – was more than enough to make us head out on one day visit to Mont Saint Michel.
-On a long weekend in May, Isabelle, myself and her lovely mother Anne-Marie, headed out on a road trip from Paris.
-We first visited the charming seaside walled city of Saint Malo and then, made our dream come true with a day trip visit to Mont Saint Michel.
+In this travel guide to Mont Saint Michel, we’ll explore how to get the most out of your one-day visit.

 The modern story of Mont Saint Michel probably dates back to the year 708, when as legend has it, the Archangel Michael made an appearance and ordered a monastery to be built at the very top of this pointy island.
 For centuries to come, the island would be a strategic stronghold for the Britons and French, not be conquered by even the English during the Hundred Years War.